Advanced Fellowship in General and Transplant Hepatology

 During the Ambulatory Hepatology rotations, the trainee will participate in an additional half day of general hepatology clinic, where initial evaluation for newly found liver problems, treatment of common liver diseases, and management of end-stage liver disease and its complications in both transplant and non-transplant candidates are being carried out.

-The hepatology fellow will continue to perform liver biopsies and selected endoscopic procedures.
-In addition, he/she will have opportunities for the performance of large volume paracentesis and the management of post-transplant wound care.
+The hepatology fellow will continue to perform select liver biopsies and selected endoscopic procedures.
+In addition, the fellow will have opportunities for the performance of large volume paracentesis and the management of post-transplant wound care.

-Weekly conferences include a GI/hepatology Grand Rounds, a Liver Transplant Selection Committee Meeting, GI Research Conference, Patient Management Conference and Fellows’ GI Board Review Conference.
-A Liver Pathology Conference alternates every two weeks with a Radiology Conference.
+Weekly conferences include GI/Hepatology Grand Rounds, Fellow Clinical Didactics and Academic Skills Conference, Liver Tumor Board, Liver Transplant Selection Committee Meeting and GI Research Conference.
+A Liver Pathology Conference alternates every two weeks.
+There is also a monthly Hepatology journal club and Liver Telehealth Clinical Case Conference.
 All conferences are well-attended by attending staff and are mandatory for fellows.

 Trainees will be evaluated by evaluation forms.
 Research Projects will be assessed according to scientific merit with expectation for publication of original research, case reports/series, and/or systematic review.